psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 Created symlink /etc/systemd/system/multi-user.target.wants/home-assistant@homeassistant.service → /etc/systemd/system/home-assistant@homeassistant.service.
 assistant@linuxbabe:/srv$
 ```
-To disable the automatic start, use this command.
+To disable the automatic start, use this command:
 ```bash
 assistant@linuxbabe:/srv$ sudo systemctl disable home-assistant@homeassistant
 Removed /etc/systemd/system/multi-user.target.wants/home-assistant@homeassistant.service.
 ```

-To start Home Assistant now, use this command.
+To start Home Assistant **now**, use this command:
 ```bash
 assistant@linuxbabe:/srv$ sudo systemctl start home-assistant@homeassistant
 ```

-You can also substitute the `start` above with `stop` to stop Home Assistant, `restart` to restart Home Assistant, and `status` to see a brief status report as seen below.
+You can also substitute the `start` above with `stop` to stop Home Assistant, `restart` to restart Home Assistant, and `status` to see a brief status report as seen below:
 ```bash
 assistant@linuxbabe:/srv$ sudo systemctl status home-assistant@homeassistant
 ```

-To get Home Assistant’s logging output, simple use journalctl.
+To get Home Assistant’s logging output, simple use `journalctl`:
 ```bash
 $ sudo journalctl -f -u home-assistant@homeassistant
 ```
-Because the log can scroll quite quickly, you can select to view only the error lines:
+Because the log can scroll quite quickly, you can select to view only the error lines with `grep`:
 ```bash
 $ sudo journalctl -f -u home-assistant@homeasisstant | grep -i 'error'
 ```
-When working on Home Assistant, you can easily restart the system and then watch the log output by combining the above commands using &&
+When working on Home Assistant, you can easily restart the system and then watch the log output by combining the above commands using `&&`:
 ```
 $ sudo systemctl restart home-assistant@YOUR_USER && sudo journalctl -f -u home-assistant@YOUR_USER
 ```

-Do these things that are stated above/whatever you want, and shut down your VM guest through Proxmox web gui and/or issue `sudo shutdown now`.
+Do these things that are stated above/whatever you want, and shut down your VM guest through <kbd>Proxmox</kbd> web gui and/or issue `sudo shutdown now` inside the virtual machine.

 ## Attaching Z-Wave controllers
-I am using a Aeotec ZW090 Z-Stick Gen5 EU for communication with my ID Lock 150.
-We will have to pass USB device through the host to the guest OS.
+I am using a Aeotec ZW090 Z-Stick Gen5 EU for communication with my Z-Wave devices.
+We will have to pass USB device through the <kbd>Proxmox</kbd>host to the guest OS.

 First, list available USB devices on the proxmox host:
 ```bash